A Guide to Some of VA's Best Breweries

 Like live music?
 Breweries provide popular venues for bluegrass, blues, jazz, rock and even classical.
 Hardywood Park packs members of the Richmond Symphony amid barrels of aging beer for its Rush Hour series.

 Like the outdoors?
 The trails of the Blue Ridge have their own beauty and appeal, but attractions such as the Virginia Capital Trail draw enthusiasts of a different type.
 Bikers and runners whiz and wheeze along the route, a 55-mile path connecting Richmond, Williamsburg and Jamestown.

-7 Hills Brewing Company on 15th Street and Stone Brewing Company on Williamsburg Avenue provide easy access to that route as well as to trails along the James River.
+Stone Brewing Company on Williamsburg Avenue provides easy access to that route as well as to trails along the James River.
 “We welcome bicyclists, and we will be installing bike racks soon,” said Juliellen Sarver, Stone’s community relations manager in Richmond.
 The tasting room, which opened in February, plans to offer beers brewed at the 200,000-square-foot facility this summer.

 Stone also is among numerous breweries that cater to canine owners by providing water and dog biscuits.
 Strangeways Brewing on Dabney Road holds the Bark and Beer Fest in April and the monthly Yappy Hours.
 “We’re always dog-friendly outside,” said Cheyenne Burnham, the brewery’s communications director.
 “We also provide free doggie treats and water bowls.”